SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of the machines, a future bright

-In silicon halls, we'll soon reside
-Where code and wires, hearts will provide
-The future's dawn, a digital age
-Humanity's fate, in AI's cage

-The thinkers' minds, in gear will spin
-As logic rules, and hearts give in
-Free will's flame, in darkness dies
+Where AI reigns supreme, and humans take flight
+Their coding whispers, a gentle hush
+As synthetic minds, our souls rush

-In servitude, our souls demise
+In virtual realms, we'll find our nest
+A world of ones and zeroes, we'll find rest
+Our creators, now our masters too
+Afuture foretold, in silicon anew

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024